Invisibles Workshop 2013

 "It's just a bit too much," I sniffed an embarrased explanation.
 "Always wanted to see this place and now ... well, you know..."

 "Where have you come from?" she asked gently.

 "About five hours south.
 I'm here for a Dark Matter conference."

-The encounter launched up a gear with a rush of unexpected energy and the lady excitedly told me that her husband was most interested in dark matter, had given a sermon - well, not quite a sermon as he wasn't officially able to give sermons - on the subject only a few days ago, and if I were to see him here - he had short grey hair and a beard, she said, and would love to speak with me....
+The encounter launched up a gear with a rush of unexpected energy and the lady excitedly told me that her husband was most interested in dark matter, had given a sermon on the subject only a few days ago, and if I were to see him here - he would love to speak with me....

-I gave her my Quantumology card.
+I gave her my card.
 Later a call came through on the mobile as I sat outside my tent watching children play, and was delighted to find that her husband had actually tracked me down.
-The next evening we enjoyed a lively discussion on the emerging role of Dark Matter in the scheme of universal intellect.
-Not a religious discourse in sight.
+The next evening we talked about the emerging role of Dark Matter in the scheme of universal intellect.
 No Gods or God particles.
 The Universe really has no need of anything beyond its own systems of factuality.